ansys/pyfluent/doc/source/getting_started/faqs.rst

    session=pyfluent.launch_fluent(precision="double", processor_count=2, show_gui=True)

+For additional launch examples, see :ref:`ref_user_guide_launch`.
+For descriptions of all parameters, see the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` method.

 How do you learn how to use PyFluent?
 -------------------------------------
-Depending on how you prefer to learn, you can use any or all of these methods for learning how to use PyFluent:
+Depending on how you prefer to learn, you can use any or all of these methods to learn how to use PyFluent:

-- Review the examples in the documentation, working first through those provided in the **Examples** section in this guide and then through those provided in the **Examples** sections in the `PyFluent-Parametric <https://fluentparametric.docs.pyansys.com/>`_ and `Pyfluent-Visusalization <https://fluentvisualization.docs.pyansys.com/>`_ guides.
+- Review the examples in the documentation, working first through those provided in the :ref:_ref_example_gallery in this guide and then through those provided in the **Examples** sections in the `PyFluent-Parametric <https://fluentparametric.docs.pyansys.com/>`_ and `Pyfluent-Visusalization <https://fluentvisualization.docs.pyansys.com/>`_ guides.